scaleway/scaleway-cli/docs/commands/cockpit.md

-### Delete a contact point associated with the default receiver
+### Delete a contact point for the default receiver

-Delete a contact point associated with the default receiver.
+Delete a contact point for the default receiver.

 **Usage:**